Sanitary Sewer Smoke Testing

 Testing Schedule and Locations in Warrenville

-Starting mid-July, testing will occur in the following areas:
+The most recent testing occurred in July in the following areas:

 - Industrial Park